Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 The typical 9-to-5 workday is not conducive to many ADHD symptoms.
 Tasks that require sustained focus, strategic planning, or consistent follow-through may be particularly challenging.
 Some individuals cycle through jobs or leave roles abruptly.

-• Strained Relationships and Social Repercussions
+• Relationship Strain and Social Consequences

 • Financial Trouble and Impulsive Spending